 Loehmann dodged an indictment and jail time in the wake of Tamir’s shooting after he fatally struck the young boy within seconds of his arrival as Tamir held a fake gun outside of a Cleveland community center.
 His reinstatement effort is backed by police union members who are also working on his behalf.

 His move follows similar actions made by cops who killed Black community members who want to change the tide of public opinion and reject the consequences which aligned with their actions.

-Besides Rolfe, there are other flippant, visible actions being taken by cops who fatally struck Black community members, like Jonathan Mattingly, who attempted to capitalized on his involvement in Breonna Taylor’s death.
-Two convicted cops over the last two weeks, have attempted to overturn their convictions, former North Charleston police officer Michael Slager who shot and killed Walter Scott in 2015 and Amber Guyger, the ex-Dallas cop who was convicted of murdering Botham Jean in 2018.
+Besides Rolfe, there are other flippant, visible actions being taken by cops who fatally struck Black community members, like Jonathan Mattingly, who attempted to capitalize on his involvement in Breonna Taylor’s death.
+Two convicted cops over the last two weeks have attempted to overturn their convictions, former North Charleston police officer Michael Slager who shot and killed Walter Scott in 2015, and Amber Guyger, the ex-Dallas cop who was convicted of murdering Botham Jean in 2018.